LokoDenis/cv_project/README.md

 ### About source files and directories ###

-* first-steps.cpp and "First_steps" dir - includes examples of basic operation with images, such as rotation and color inversion.
+* first_steps.cpp and "first_steps" dir - includes examples of basic operation with images, such as rotation and color inversion.
-* detectors.cpp and "Detected_dotes" dir - includes examples of detectors' and descriptors' work plus matching.
+* detectors.cpp and "detectors" dir - includes examples of detectors' and descriptors' work plus matching.
 * clustering.cpp and "clusters" dir - includes examples of clustering on one image.
-* grads_and_etc.cpp and "Gradients" dir - shows the look of gradient vectors on pictures
+* grads.cpp and "gradients" dir - shows the look of gradient vectors on pictures
+* "report" folder contains my work report for the second checkpoint

 **The main file**
-base_creation.cpp
+adv_search.cpp

 * reads pictures from the specified folder and saves them as visual words